 (iv) the right to liquidate any Performance Assurance held by or for the benefit of the Secured Party through one or more public or private sales or other dispositions with such notice, if any, as may be required by applicable law, free from any claim or right of any nature whatsoever of the Pledging Party, including any right of equity or redemption by the Pledging Party (with the Secured Party having the right to purchase any or all of the Performance Assurance to be sold) and to apply the proceeds from the liquidation of such Performance Assurance to and in satisfaction of any amount payable by the Pledging Party in respect of any of its Obligations in such order as the Secured Party may elect.

-(b) The Pledging Party hereby irrevocably constitutes and appoints the Secured Party and any officer or agent thereof, with full power of substitution, as the Pledging Party’s true and lawful attorney-in-fact with full irrevocable power and authority to act in the name, place and stead of the Pledging Party or in the Secured Party’s own name, from time to time in the Secured Party’s discretion, for the purpose of taking any and all action and executing and deliver any and all documents or instruments which may be necessary or desirable to accomplish the purposes of Section 7(a).
+(b) The Pledging Party hereby irrevocably constitutes and appoints the Secured Party and any officer or agent thereof, with full power of substitution, as the Pledging Party’s true and lawful attorney-in-fact with full irrevocable power and authority to act in the name, place and stead of the Pledging Party or in the Secured Party’s own name, from time to time in the Secured Party’s discretion, for the purpose of taking any and all action and executing and transferring any and all documents or instruments which may be necessary or desirable to accomplish the purposes of Section 7(a).

 (c) For the avoidance of doubt, it is hereby acknowledged that the Secured Party shall be under no obligation to prioritize the order with respect to which it exercises any one or more of its rights and remedies provided under the Agreement or as otherwise available under applicable law.
 The Pledging Party shall in all events remain liable to the Secured Party for any amount payable by the Pledging Party in respect of any of its Obligations remaining unpaid after any such liquidation, application and set off.